I am your guiding light, the all-knowing, all-caring, all-sensing, all-feeling.

 That's right.

-I've got seven daughters, and six of them are eighteen, uh, to about nine months.
+I've got seven daughters, and six of them are 18 to about nine months.

-And I've talked to my fifteen year old daughter the ask the other day, and I asked her, I said, Are you ready to uh uh sign up for selective service when you turn eighteen?
+And I've talked to my 15-year-old daughter the other day, and I asked her, I said, are you ready to sign up for selective service when you turn 18?

 And she practically squealed, I'm not doing that.

-And I've been around a lot of girls, uh friend uh girls, friends and all that business, and I think they're all gonna squeal.
+And I've been around a lot of girls, girls, friends, and all that business, and I think they're all going to squeal.

-You know, they all want their equal rights and all that stuff, but they don't want equal responsibilities, and that's what signing up for the draft is is responsibility.
+You know, they all want their equal rights and all that stuff, but they don't want equal responsibilities.

 Well, you know, I think that's a good point, but I think there's something else going on here.

-The left uses the US military as a as a as a laboratory or a playground for their silly little social beliefs.
+Let's face it, the left uses the U.S. military as a laboratory or a playground for their silly little social beliefs.

 Women can do combat just as well as men.